 Generally, the denial of a K visa is non-appealable and non-reviewable, so it is especially important to have a good attorney from the start, before any problems arise.
 Refusals often result in months or years of delays, and the U.S. Consulate rarely gives reasons for denial, so it is essential that your initial application is complete, correct, and fulfills the requirements for the visa.

-If you are involved in immigrating to the U.S. or bringing a loved one to the country under a marriage visa, please contact Los Angeles immigration attorney Joshua Goldstein at (213) 262-2000 for a consultation.
+If you are involved in immigrating to the U.S. or bringing a loved one to the country under a marriage visa, please contact immigration attorney in Los Angeles Joshua Goldstein at (213) 262-2000 for a consultation.

 As immigration lawyers in Los Angeles, we specialize in a complete spectrum of services pertaining to immigration, visa and citizenship.
 Regardless of how simple or complex your unique situation may be, you can place complete trust in our achieving the most favorable outcome possible.

 - New York Creates $2.1 Billion COVID-19 Relief Fund for Undocumented Workers—Could California Be Next? - April 13, 2021

 - Public Opinion Poll Shows Strong Support for Extending State Health Benefits to Undocumented Immigrants - April 8, 2021